BigSmokeyBacon/sign-up-form/README.md

 I will also use all the new css theory I have learned including using psuedo classes and elements, advanced selectors, css variables, css functions if applicable and all the new properties I have discovered.
+I will also create the form entirely with html and css while trying to avoid javscript to really try cement the new knowledge I have gained.